-Cal/OSHA's revised regulations state that, "Employers may allow fully vaccinated employees not to wear face coverings indoors, but must document their vaccination status."
-Under these regulations, since the City of Oakland is not currently recording the vaccination status of its employees, it is requiring all employees to wear a face covering.
+Cal/OSHA's revised regulations state that, "Employers may allow fully vaccinated employees not to wear face coverings indoors but must document their vaccination status."
+Under these regulations, since the City of Oakland is not currently recording the vaccination status of its employees, it is requiring all employees to wear a face covering when inside or when riding inside a City vehicle with another person.